 PM: That’s right.

 PM: There’s a moral in that, right?
 Those who are searching for the perfect form of repentance before they repent are going to have a problem, because even our repentance is the repentance of unprofitable servants, you might say.
-Even in our repentance, we’re totally dependent on the heavenly Father taking us back.
+Even in our repentance, we’re dependent on the heavenly Father taking us back.

 JMF: In one sense we could forget about our repentance and simply trust God to love us and go back to him trusting that he will accept us, love us, help us.